GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 As discussed in @sec:simulator:background:spectral-features, these interaural features are theoretically sufficient to infer a single sound source's #acr("DoA").
 This result does not hold in a reverberant environment where sound reflections deteriorate the direct relationship between the recorded waveform and the direction of arrival.
 Performing #acr("SSL") in reverberant environments remains a core challenge for the acoustic research community.
-We have generated datasets from different reverberation settings thanks to our simulation library.
+Thanks to our simulation library, we generated datasets from different reverberation settings.
 A neural network has been trained from scratch on these individual datasets before being evaluated on the corresponding test set.
 Experimental results are summarized in @table:ssl:single_source:reverb.
 Naturally, our method achieves very accurate localization in low-reverberation scenarios.
 These results demonstrate the challenge of operating #acr("SSL") in reverberant environments.
 Notably, there is a 10x factor between performance at $T_60=100$ms and the performance at $T_60=1$s.
 @fig:ssl:single_source:reverb illustrates the quasi-linear relation between the #mae-theta and the reverberation level $T_60$.
-Although performance certainly suffers from an increase of the reverberation time $T_60$, we noticed that the proposed method remained robust to reverberation.
+Although performance certainly suffers from an increase in the reverberation time $T_60$, we noticed that the proposed method remained robust to reverberation.
 Even in highly reverberant scenarios, the #acr("MAE") remains inferior to 30°.
 This shows that the network successfully filters out the direct path information from the recorded signal's early and late reverberation artifacts.
 Furthermore, we demonstrate that a simple #acr("CNN") architecture can perform accurate localization in challenging reverberation conditions.